wiryonolau/gputweak/README.md

 ## Gputweak Script

-Gpu tweak script using nvidia-smi, nvidia-settings and rocm-smi.
+This is gpu tweak script using nvidia-smi, nvidia-settings and rocm-smi.
+Script will be able to find GPU automatically and use the define tweak inside config/gputweak.json base on GPU product and vendor ID

 ## Requirement